-Goal: Goals are public purposes toward which community efforts are directed.
-Goals are phrased to express the desired end products Plan.
+Goal: "Goals" are public purposes toward which community efforts are directed.
+"Goals" are phrased to express the desired end product of the Plan.

-Action: The specific action, technique, technique or program that Tesuque will implement to achieve goals and solve issues and problems.
+Action: The specific action, technique or program that Tesuque will implement to achieve goals and solve issues and problems.
 "Actions" are action items that generally include special or one-time projects within a finite timeframe; "Actions" also direct coordination to achieve those specific goals.